Kuhio Village 2

 No analysis available

-I looked for direct view language such as 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
-The remarks mention ocean, mountain, beach, and city views, but nothing about fireworks.
-There is no public-remarks evidence for this feature.
+I looked for direct view language like 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
+The remarks mention ocean, beach, mountain, city, and sunset views, but nothing about fireworks.

 No analysis available